cnlohr/heatshrink-sfh/README.md

 compression algorithms, so compression is not as good as deflate, but it's still pretty impressive what a simple algorithm can use.

+## License

+This project is officially licensed under the ISC License, which is theoreteically compatible with the BSD 3-clause and MIT license.
+But, spcficailly this header-only library may be relicensed under the MIT, NewBSD, 3-Clause or may be treated as public domain as desired.